 This is the Sony EM-7 Indextron 5.25 inch CRT used in IDX-5000.
 It is the same CRT used in the above Sony FP-62 projection television.
 The photo is from inside the FP-62.

 First screenshots from the Sony IDX-5000, all photographed November 20, 2015.
-If you have an iPad Air and double tap in portrait view the images will be actual size, 5.25 inches.
+(Deleted) If you have an iPad Air and double tap in portrait view the images will be actual size, 5.25 inches.
 It is particularly difficult to capture a beam index screenshot as the single electron beam sweeps the CRT face.
 It’s almost like capturing a field sequential image.
 Sometimes the images show just one color or look dark.
 My camera does not sinc well with the beam scan, and it’s unique to this Indextron.
 The protective plastic screen cover has a few scratches and smudges and obscures the images which are visible in these images.
 The cover is removable and we can rub out the scratches to get pristine clear images.
 Notice the perfect purity of the one beam, indexed CRT.
 Sony created an engineering marvel with this set, an indexed, single beam, one gun CRT requiring no shadow mask or selection device.
 As a result, the set achieves perfect purity, no convergence requirements and has the brightest images I’ve ever seen.
 Just to say it again, we acquired this set five years after first finding the Sony Watch Cube KVX 370 Indextron reviewed below.
 The pixel structure is much finer, with higher resolution, and increased contrast compared to the KVX 370.

-Tap or click on the below image to see the enlarged pixel structure.
 The index stripes are not distinguishable from the RGB stripes.
 By comparison, if you view the screenshots from the Sony KVX-370 shown below, the pixel structure is much courser and you can see the index stripes.

 Close up of the Sony IDX-5000 CRT face with the plastic screen cover removed.
 You can see the pixel structure is finer then the Sony KVX 370.
 Tap or click on image for enlarged view.